TheRevanite/C4PS/README.md

 ```

 Notes:

-- `dummy.pth` is a placeholder weight file included in the repository.
 - The `weights/transformer_model_cache` folder contains downloaded model files for the captioning transformer and may be large.

 ## Available scripts and what they do